gimm/gimm.github.io/_posts/2015-03-25-gulp-explained.md

 ---
 title: Gulp explained
+tags: js
 ---
 ![gulpjs](https://raw.githubusercontent.com/gulpjs/artwork/master/gulp.png)
 >Gulp is a streaming JavaScript build system built with node.js; it leverages the power of streams and code-over-configuration to automate, organize, and run development tasks very quickly and efficiently.
-Its main features/advantages are: ** automation, stream, code over config **.
+Its main features/advantages are: **automation, stream, code over config**.

 If you didn't touch Gulp yet, go to Gulp's [get started page](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md), you should be in Gulp's world in minutes.
 Here we're going to walk you through [Gulp's API](https://github.com/gulpjs/gulp/blob/master/docs/API.md) to gain a better understanding of Gulp.
 This is vital important if you're going to do some development with Gulp, e.g. write your own plguin for Gulp.